TabbyML/tabby/website/docs/quick-start/installation/modal/index.md

 ### Serve the app

-Once we deploy this model with `modal serve app.py`, it will output the URL of the web endpoint, in the form of `https://<USERNAME>--tabby-server-app-serve-dev.modal.run`.
+Once we deploy this model with `modal serve app.py`, it will output the url of the web endpoint, in a form of `https://<USERNAME>--tabby-server-app-serve-dev.modal.run`.

 If you encounter any issues, particularly related to caching, you can force a rebuild by running `MODAL_FORCE_BUILD=1 modal serve app.py`.
 This ensures that the latest image tag is used by ignoring cached layers.

 ![App Running](./app-running.png)

-Now it can be used as a tabby server URL in Tabby editor extensions!
+Now it can be used as tabby server url in tabby editor extensions!
 See [app.py](https://github.com/TabbyML/tabby/blob/main/website/docs/quick-start/installation/modal/app.py) for the full code used in this tutorial.